 Raspberry vinegar – delicious, this is prepared in the following manner: place fruits in a jar, and fill with white vinegar (about 1 quart (1 liter) vinegar for 3 ⅓ pounds (1.5 kg) fruits).
 Macerate for 10 days, filter.
 You can sweeten this syrup with sugar of honey.
 If you wish to prepare domestic raspberry liquor, replace the vinegar with clear brandy.

 - all above-listed preparations, leaf infusions, syrups, vinegar or sweetened vinegar syrup are effective against sore throat when gargled.

 Raspberries like part sun or light sun, as well as slightly acidic soil, rather humus-rich, well-draining, neither too dry in summer nor too wet in winter.

 Plant your raspberry plant as hedges, along a wired fence.
-They will protect against intrusions thanks to their thorns, and still be appealing thanks to their fruits.
+They will protect against intrusions thanks to their thorns, and still be appealing to neighbors thanks to their fruits.

 What about potted raspberry plants?